 Image of the Kopitiam Food Court at Terminal 3 Image of the Kopitiam Food Court at Terminal 3

-A popular chain of food courts throughout malls in Singapore, this is a local favourite at the airport with a wide selection of hawker fare.
+A popular chain of food courts throughout malls in Singapore, Kopitiam Food Hall is a local favourite at the airport with a wide selection of stalls.

 High ceilings and natural light are aplenty at Terminal 3, with lush greenery woven into its architecture.
-Head down to Basement 2 however, and you’ll find another wonder, the Kopitiam food court (a portmanteau of ‘coffee’, kopi in Malay and ‘shop’, tiam in the Hokkien dialect).
+Head down to Basement 2 however, and you’ll find another wonder, the Kopitiam food court (a portmanteau of ‘coffee’, kopi in Malay and ‘shop’, tiam in the Hokkien dialect) which houses a range of food stalls.
+Arriving travellers can enjoy a warm plate of their favourite local delight before making their way to home or to a hotel.

 This food court tends to be buzzing with patrons, so if you’re fazed by the many options, a trick that always works anywhere is to go where the queues are.
-Tuck into savoury Teochew fishcakes and a piping hot bowl of fishball noodles by Bounce Teochew Fishball Noodles or pick your own assortment of stuffed fish paste items at the Yong Tau Foo Econ Bee Hoon stall, both which are Halal certified.
+Tuck into savoury Teochew fish cakes and a piping hot bowl of fishball noodles by Bounce Teochew Fishball Noodles for breakfast, lunch or dinner.
 If you’re new to South Indian cuisine, the Local Snacks stall sells a rare treat that’s tough to find in food courts these days, appam for just S$3.50!
 This thin, rice batter and coconut milk pancake has a spongy centre and is commonly eaten with grated coconut and orange sugar.
 Those with a sweet tooth will also enjoy toppings like banana and chocolate with chopped nuts.

 For dietary requirements, do look for the Halal Certification displayed at the front of each stall.